-Where: Downtown Mount Vernon, WA
+Where: The Riverwalk Plaza in downtown Mount Vernon, WA

 Our Skagit River is a watershed of great beauty and importance.
 There are many ways that we can celebrate and protect this special place.
 Learn more in our new story map!
 Click below for the version you want.